Rock Romano: Music career

 In 1969, a newly graduated Romano stepped away from painting and into the Houston music scene.
 During the 1970s and 1980s, he joined the crowd of Montrose musicians that included Townes Van Zandt, Guy Clark, Eric Taylor, Richard Dobson, and Don Sanders.
 Romano created and appeared in a number of short-lived bands over the years, including Little Fitz, the Baroque Brothers, Smokin Fitz, and the New Texas Bluesicians.
 The Fun and Games, formerly known as Sixpentz and Sixpence, was one of Romano’s first groups.
 Fun and Games released its album, Elephant Candy, in 1968.
 The album's most notable singles were "Elephant Candy" and "The Grooviest Girl in the World".

+In 1972, he formed a jam band known as the Rockin' Blue Diamonds along with Frederick Barthelme, Mayo Thompson and Tucker Bradley.'
+But later included Fred McLain on lead guitar, Bob Henschen on piano, Bernard Sampson on saxophone and flute, Don Jones on bass and Art Kidd on drums.'
+They performed a few shows, and guitarist John Fahey offered Thompson $250 to record a demo.'
+However, Fahey and his wife did not like the recording, and the group later disbanded.'

 Romano was also a part of the Natives for a year in the late 1970s.
-In addition to playing on Herschel Berry and the Natives’ 1981 album New Rock and Roll, Romano also engineered the album.
+In addition to playing on Herschel Berry and the Natives' 1981 album New Rock and Roll, Romano also engineered the album.

 In 1979, Romano, Kenneth Blanchet (formerly of Steppenwolf and the Sherwoods), Michael Knust (of Fever Tree), and Rich Layton founded the big party band, Doctor Rockit.
 The Sisters of Mercy, Cindy Thrall and Lisa Williams, joined shortly after.
 When Doctor Rockit first started, the rock group struggled to land gigs.
 Romano instead threw parties at his own home where the band could play and focused on gaining audiences by word of mouth.
-Soon, Dr. Rockit and the Sisters of Mercy had hundreds of people in attendance at shows at Anderson Fair, Rockefeller’s, the Magnolia Ballroom, the Houston Festival at Sam Houston Park - they even once opened for Bo Diddley at Fitzgerald’s.
+Soon, Dr. Rockit and the Sisters of Mercy had hundreds of people in attendance at shows at Anderson Fair, Rockefeller's, the Magnolia Ballroom, the Houston Festival at Sam Houston Park - they even once opened for Bo Diddley at Fitzgerald’s.
 The group’s composition changed frequently, with members coming and going.
 In 1982, Doctor Rockit and the Sisters of Mercy released their Great Big Fun album with Romano on guitar and vocals; Kip Milwee on bass; Layton on harmonica; Wylie Hudgins on drums; Mike Sumler on piano; and Thrall and Williams providing vocals.
 The band's run concluded in a final show for Romano's 40th birthday on February 14, 1985, at Fitzgerald's, but the group still reunites every few years - typically on Romano’s birthday - to perform.

 Romano continues to perform and tour with other Houston-based musicians, including Trudy Lynn and Steve Krase.